selfcustody/krux/docs/getting-started/usage/navigating-the-main-menu.en.md

 This option converts the encrypted mnemonic into a QR code.
 Enter an encryption key and, optionally, a custom ID.
 When you scan this QR code through "Load Mnemonic" -> "Via Camera" -> "QR Code," you will be prompted to enter the decryption key to load the mnemonic stored in it.
 Like any QR code, it can be printed if a thermal printer driver is set up.

+- **Transcribing QR Codes**

+Please refer to [Transcribing QR Codes](../../features/QR-transcript-tools) for details on transcription modes and helper tools.

 #### Encrypted
 <img src="../../../img/maixpy_m5stickv/home-encrypt-options-250.png" align="right" style="width: 13%;">
 <img src="../../../img/maixpy_amigo/home-encrypt-options-300.png" align="right" style="width: 16%;">